 Symptoms of genital herpes look different at different stages of the outbreak — they usually start out mild but get worse as the outbreak goes on.
 You can also have flu-like symptoms during an outbreak, like a fever, chills, body aches, and swollen glands.
 Herpes outbreaks look different in different people, and your next outbreak might look different from your last one.

 Your first genital herpes outbreak is usually the worst one.
-If you do have more outbreaks in the future, they’re usually shorter and less painful.
+If you do have more outbreaks, they’re usually shorter and less painful.
 Most people get fewer outbreaks over time, and some people stop having them altogether.
 There’s no way to know for sure if you’ll have another outbreak, or how often you’ll get them — it’s different for every person.
 Your nurse or doctor can give you herpes medicine to help prevent or treat outbreaks, and there are ointments that can make your sores heal faster and hurt less.

 Herpes sores can look a lot like other skin problems, like acne, contact dermatitis, or ingrown hairs.
 So the only way to know for sure if you have herpes is to see a nurse or doctor, like the ones at your local Planned Parenthood health center.